yosephlijalem/telco-churn-ml/reports/Project_Report.md

 - **Churn (class = 1)**: Precision = 0.66, Recall = 0.56, F1 = 0.61
 - **Non-Churn (class = 0)**: Precision = 0.85, Recall = 0.89, F1 = 0.87

+### Interpretation
+- The model is much better at predicting **non-churners** than churners.
+- Recall for churn (56%) indicates some churners are missed.
+- Still, ROC-AUC of 0.84 shows good separation ability.
+- This baseline will be improved using more advanced models (e.g., Random Forest, XGBoost) and imbalance handling techniques (SMOTE, class weights).

 ### Random Forest Results

 A Random Forest model with class-weight balancing was trained for comparison.